 22) Bleeding Gums

 Pregnant women are much more susceptible to bleeding gums and gum disease during pregnancy.
-I noticed early on that my gums were bleeding like crazy (I actually ended up getting dental planning done on them, which did help.
+I noticed early on that my gums were bleeding like crazy (I ended up getting dental planning done on them, which did help.
 My gums were left in a bad state – partially due to all my morning sickness!)

 23) Light Green Stool